Vierling, Phils star on defense, end Mets' 6-game win streak - WHIZ News

 Hernandez, a former Mets star and an 11-time Gold Glove first baseman, criticized the Phillies’ defensive skills during an SNY telecast Tuesday night.

+Hernandez was not working the telecast because the game was streamed on Apple TV.
+He is not scheduled to work the next two games because he is attending the 40th reunion of the 1982 World Champion Cardinals in St. Louis.

+“We’ve been playing like this for a while and we played really well tonight,” Philadelphia interim manager Rob Thomson said.

-In the sixth inning, Phillies third baseman Alec Bohm made a barehanded, off-balance throw to get Marte at first and pitcher Ranger Suárez snared a comebacker by Francisco Lindor.
+In the sixth inning, Phillies Bohm made a barehanded, off-balance throw from third base to get Marte at first and pitcher Ranger Suárez snared a comebacker by Francisco Lindor.

 In the 10th, Bohm hit a sacrifice fly for the go-ahead run.